workato/dogstatsd-ruby/README.md

 * [Submit a DISTRIBUTION metric](https://docs.datadoghq.com/metrics/dogstatsd_metrics_submission/?code-lang=ruby#distribution)

 Some options are suppported when submitting metrics, like [applying a Sample Rate to your metrics](https://docs.datadoghq.com/metrics/dogstatsd_metrics_submission/?tab=ruby#metric-submission-options) or [tagging your metrics with your custom tags](https://docs.datadoghq.com/metrics/dogstatsd_metrics_submission/?tab=ruby#metric-tagging).
 Find all the available functions to report metrics in the [DogStatsD-ruby rubydoc](https://www.rubydoc.info/github/DataDog/dogstatsd-ruby/master/Datadog/Statsd).

-### Events

-After the client is created, you can start sending events to your Datadog Event Stream.
-See the dedicated [Event Submission: DogStatsD documentation](https://docs.datadoghq.com/events/guides/dogstatsd/?code-lang=ruby) to see how to submit an event to Datadog your Event Stream.

-### Service Checks

-After the client is created, you can start sending Service Checks to Datadog.
-See the dedicated [Service Check Submission: DogStatsD documentation](https://docs.datadoghq.com/developers/service_checks/dogstatsd_service_checks_submission/?tab=ruby) to see how to submit a Service Check to Datadog.

 ### Maximum packet size in high-throughput scenarios